-Course Code COMP SCI 7209 Course Big Data Analysis and Project Coordinating Unit School of Computer Science Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Assumed Knowledge Basic Python knowledge and skills Restrictions Master of Data Science, Master of Cyber Security (and nested programs), and Master of Artificial Intelligence and Machine Learning students only Course Description The purpose of this course is to help you further develop your data science skills and knowledge, as well as demonstrate autonomy, initiative and accountability by completing a medium-scale data science project using real-world datasets.
+Course Code COMP SCI 7209 Course Big Data Analysis and Project Coordinating Unit Computer Science Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Assumed Knowledge Basic Python knowledge and skills Restrictions Master of Data Science, Master of Cyber Security (and nested programs), and Master of Artificial Intelligence and Machine Learning, Master of Computing and Innovation, Master of Computer Science students only Course Description The purpose of this course is to help you further develop your data science skills and knowledge, as well as demonstrate autonomy, initiative and accountability by completing a medium-scale data science project using real-world datasets.
 This project will entail assessing, selecting and applying relevant data science techniques, principles and theory to a data science problem.
 You will consider the nature of your data and identify any social or ethical concerns, as well as appropriate ethical frameworks for data management.
 As part of this learning experience, you will develop, hone and demonstrate your professional communicative competence.

 Course Coordinator: Bernard Evans

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course, you will be able to:

 1 Apply data analysis principles and theory to process and analyse real-world big data.
 2 Evaluate data analysis techniques by them applying real-world datasets using benchmark metrics.
 3 Develop algorithms based on learnt techniques for the statistical analysis of big data.
 4 Identify project goals, develop project milestones and execute them accordingly.
 5 Analyse known industry studies and simulate assessment by following industry standards.